kimjason832/Requirement-Dependecy-Graph-Generator/README.md

 # Requirement-Dependecy-Graph-Generator

 ## Overview
     This program parses a given markdown file of an SRS to generate a requirement dependency graph and create a report of the requirement dependency graph.
 The requirement dependency graph shows the relationship between different requirements, where a parent requirement will branch out to a single or multiple child requirements.
 The requirement depdendency graph will be printed as a tree format starting with the highest requirement and continuously branching into its child requirements.
+In order to build and run the project, the user can type "make main" to build the program and then "./main" to run the program.

 ### Dependency
     The dependency module is used to create each moudle, or requirement of the SRS, and be linked together in a module list to show the relationships between different requirements as either a parent or a child.